Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: FDRL-Based Cooperative RAN Slicing Between MVNOs

-In the training process, DDPG uses the experience replay memory technique.
-Accordingly, the agent stores its experiences in a finite size buffer, where each of them is defined by the tuple ($\mathcal{S}(t)$, $\mathcal{A}(t)$, $r(t)$, $\mathcal{S}(t+1)$), and then randomly samples mini-batches from these experiences to perform the learning process.
-This technique reduces the correlation between the training samples, which stabilizes the behavior of the DDPG algorithm.
-In DDPG algorithm, the exploration policy is performed by adding a noise to the actions in the training process Eq.\eqref{noise}.
+\textbf{DDPG algorithm:} It uses 4 neural networks: the actor network, the critic network, the actor target network, and the critic target network.
+For a given observed environment state, the actor chooses an action, and the critic uses a state-action Q-function to evaluate it \cite{lillicrap2015continuous}.
+To reduce the correlation between the training samples, DDPG uses the experience replay memory, which stabilizes its behavior.
+An experience is defined by the current state of the environment, the chosen action, the reward obtained, and the next state of the environment.
+The agent stores its experiences and then samples random mini-batches from them to train its DQN networks.
+The exploration policy of DDPG is performed by adding noise to the actions during the training process.
 The added noise enables the DDPG agent to efficiently explore its environment.
-We used the Ornstein–Uhlenbeck (OU) process for generating the noise values.
+We used the Ornstein–Uhlenbeck (OU) process to generate the noise values.

-where $\theta^{v}$ denotes the parameters of the critic network and $\mathcal{N}$ is the absolute value of the OU noise.

-The actor network updates its parameters according to the deterministic policy gradient.
-The target Q value is calculated using the actor target network and the critic target network as follows: